Alexhuszagh/rust-nom-unicode/README.md

 }
 ```

+# Minimum Standard Required Version

+The minimum, standard, required version for nom-unicode will be the same as nom.
+As of nom-6, it is currently 1.43.0.

 # License

 Nom-Unicode is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.

 # Contributing